Marriage in Israel: Jewish community

 In 1947, David Ben-Gurion and the religious parties reached an agreement that included an understanding that matters of personal status in Israel, which included marriage, would continue to be determined by religious authorities.
 This arrangement has been termed the status quo agreement and has been maintained, despite numerous changes of government since.
 Under the arrangement, the Mandate period confessional system would continue, with membership in the Jewish community being on the basis of membership of a body called "Knesset Israel", which was a voluntary organization that managed registrations of people who were related to it — that is, those recognised as Jews.
 There does not seem to have been any dispute at the time of who was a Jew.
 However, in 1953 rabbinical courts were established under the jurisdiction of the Chief Rabbinate of Israel with jurisdiction over marriage and divorce for all Jews in Israel.
 The rabbinate's standards and interpretations in these matters are generally used by the Israeli Interior Ministry in registering marriages and divorces.

 Halakhic restrictions on marriage are applied in Israel.
 So, for example, a kohen may not marry a convert to Judaism.
 Similarly, children of adulterous and incestuous unions are restricted as to whom they can marry.
 Orthodox halachic rules apply to converts who want to marry in Israel.
 Under these rules, a conversion to Judaism must strictly follow halachic standards to be recognised as valid.
 Non-Orthodox conversions are not recognized, nor are some Orthodox conversions that do not meet the requirements of the Chief Rabbinate.
 For example, a man who converted to Orthodox Judaism in the United States was denied an official marriage in Israel because the Orthodox rabbi who converted him was not recognized in Israel.
 If a person's Jewish status is in doubt, formal conversion is required in order for them to be allowed to marry according to the Orthodox rules which govern all marriages between Jews in Israel.
 This frequently occurs with Jews from the former Soviet Union and Ethiopia.

 In order to marry, Jewish couples must attend classes on family purity, even if they are not religious.

 In October 2013, the Tzohar Law was passed, allowing Jews to choose to be married by any rabbi recognized by the Chief Rabbinate instead of only their community rabbi.
 In 2015, Tzohar (a religious Zionist rabbinic organization in Israel), along with the Israeli Bar Association, introduced a prenuptial agreement meant to help ensure divorcing wives will receive a get; under the agreement the husband commits to paying a large sum of money daily to his spouse in the event of a separation.
-It remains a criminal offense for Jews in Israel to marry in weddings performed outside the state's religious authority, and doing so can result in a jail sentence of up to two years.
+It is a criminal offense for Israeli citizens to marry or divorce without informing the government about their marriage status change, which can result a sentence of up to two years In jail.
 Hiddush ranked Israel as the only Western democracy that is on a par with Islamic states including Iran, Pakistan, Afghanistan, and Saudi Arabia in relation to freedom of marriage.